Dance Mission Theater, in partnership with Eastside Arts Alliance, presents Arenas Dance Company in

 (Photographer: Brooke Anderson)

-Eso sí, Arenas Dance Company’s latest work, celebrates the 20th anniversary of choreographer and director Susana Arenas Pedroso’s arrival in the States and her contributions to the Bay Area as a lead artist and cultural bearer of Afro-Cuban dance, rhythms, songs, and stories.
+Eso sí celebrates the 20th anniversary of choreographer and director Susana Arenas Pedroso’s arrival in the USA and her contributions to the Bay Area as a lead artist and cultural bearer of Afro-Cuban dance, rhythms, songs, and stories.
 The evening-length work, performed to both live drumming and recorded music, features Afro-Cuban folkloric and popular dance, incorporates movement and text, and integrates the sacred and the profane in Cuban culture.

 Eso sí, which loosely translates to “that’s it!” or “one thing’s for sure!”, tells the story of a dancer in Havana who is preparing to go on tour to the United States with her dance company.
 We watch as she rehearses, packs luggage, and says her goodbyes.
 After giving oftrendas or offerings by Havana’s Malecón to Yemaya (the orisha or deity of the sea) so that the journey is blessed, she arrives in San Francisco, where there is temptation to defect.